Beginners Guide to Big Data: Big Data Explained

 What are the four common characteristics of big data Quizlet?

 These methods use collected data and fill the missing variable with best guesses.
 It analyses past data and identifies the data pattern with specific algorithms.
-This analysis makes some predictions or estimations that makes sense.
-It will be very helpful in understanding customer behaviour, purchasing and sales patterns.
+This analysis makes some predictions or estimations that make sense.
+It will be very helpful in understanding customer behavior, purchasing, and sales patterns.
 One popular application that you may have experienced is credit score prediction.
 It is one of the best uses of predictive analysis.
 Many fintech companies use this to generate the credit score of the user.
 It uses the probability to predict future payments of the customer.

 So, this was our beginners’ guide to big data.
 It is all about how you carry out these analytics in your businesses.
-You have plenty of data, there are different types of big data analytics and techniques are ready to help you out.
-It’s your call now to implement these and get most out of it.
+You have plenty of data, there are different types of big data analytics and techniques that are ready to help you out.
+It’s your call now to implement these and get the most out of them.